Nānā I mua,

 • Enhance public access to the shoreline

-• Improve shoreline dune restoration efforts
+• Improve shoreline rehabilitation efforts

 • Prioritize native plant restoration and removal of invasive species